 Please note that the Antidote List previously produced by the National Poisons Information Centre (NPIC) is no longer in use.
-The NPIC is currently reviewing this list.
-In the interim, we recommend the use of the Royal College of Emergency Medicine and National Poisons Information Service Guideline on Antidote Availability for Emergency Departments (November 2021).
+The NPIC currently recommends the use of the Royal College of Emergency Medicine and National Poisons Information Service Guideline on Antidote Availability for Emergency Departments (December 2022).
 A link to this document can be found here.

-When using the guidelines Irish hospital pharmacies should note:
+When using these guidelines Irish hospital pharmacies should note:

-2. ANDEXANET ALPHA is included on the antidote list.
-We understand there is uncertainty regarding availability of this agent in Ireland, we recommend contacting the manufacturer or licence holder for further information on this product.
+- Andexanet Alpha is included on the antidote list.
+We understand there is uncertainty regarding availability of this agent in Ireland.
+We recommend contacting the manufacturer or licence holder for further information on this product.

-4. These documents are guidelines.
-Higher stock levels may be required and individual departments should determine the amount of each antidote stocked based on the epidemiology of poisoning presentations in their hospital.
+- These documents are guidelines.
+Higher stock levels may be required and individual pharmacies should determine the amount of each antidote stocked based on the epidemiology of poisoning presentations in their hospital.